 If you would like to attend the HTF monthly meetings, please see the scheduled meeting day below:

-Review the HTF Operational Policies / By-Laws.
+Review the HTF Operational Policies / By-Laws

 The Topeka/Shawnee County Continuum of Care (CoC) is a community-wide commitment to the goal of ending homelessness.
 One of the most important activities entrusted to all CoC’s is the annual count of the homeless population and an annual enumeration of emergency systems, supportive services, transitional housing units, and beds that make up the homeless assistance systems.
-These counts provide an overview of state of homelessness in a CoC, and offer the information necessary to redirect services, funding, resources as necessary.
+These counts provide an overview of state of homelessness in a CoC, and offer the information necessary to redirect services, funding, and resources as necessary.

 The CoC also manages some of these services, offering both prevention strategies and homeless assistance programs to assist those at-risk of, or experiencing homelessness.
-To assist with the outreach, prevention, diversion, and triage process of prioritzing housing placements, a coordinated entry system was established.
+To assist with the outreach, prevention, diversion, and triage process of prioritizing housing placements, a coordinated entry system was established.

 The Homeless Task Force (HTF) is the governing body of the CoC for the Topeka/Shawnee County.
 Annually, a Notice of Funding Availability will be released from the HTF Continuum for the purpose of confirming or denying continuing projects for renewal, and to accept and rank new applications for funding in anticipation of, or following the Housing and Urban Development CoC Competition NOFA release.

 The Coordinated Entry System (CES) is for single adults, youth, and families to coordinate supportive services and housing resources across the Topeka/Shawnee County area, to form a collaborative, no-wrong door network that connects homeless individuals and households to services and housing.